 by Tracy Johnson

 Segment 1 is a “what should happen” dilemma.
-The show introduced a story of a woman that got into a physical altercation (fight) with another mom over her daughter’s role in the school play.
+The show introduced the story of a woman that got into a physical altercation (fight) with another mom over her daughter’s role in the school play.
 The first mom thought her daughter was a better actor than the second woman’s and they ended up in a fistfight.

 The story happened in another part of the world, and the show talked about how someone could get carried away and let it go so far.
 Then they turned it into a phone topic about getting into fights.
 A couple of listeners called with similar stories that happened to them.